Heftziba: Archaeology

 The Beth Alpha Synagogue National Park is located in the kibbutz, not, as many assume, at the adjacent kibbutz with the same name, Beit Alfa.
 It contains an ancient Byzantine-era synagogue with a mosaic floor depicting the lunar Hebrew months as they correspond to the signs of the zodiac.
-The synagogue as well as the nearby kibbutz got their name from the Arab village that once stood here, Khirbet Bait Ilfa.

 Makuya

 Makuya students have been sent to kibbutzim in Israel to study Hebrew and the biblical background.
 Some of them continue their academic studies in universities.
 The primary kibbutz the Makuya students stay at is Heftziba.